Skip to content

 Khalipha Ntloko

-Social media has become an important part in the lives of many and, including customers, who have managed to incorporate social media into their everyday lives.
-It is for this reason that it is crucial for brands across all industries and sectors to understand what it means for them.
+Social media plays a significant role in the daily lives of many, including customers, who have seamlessly integrated it into their everyday lives.
+That’s why it’s essential for brands across all industries to understand what this means for their business and how it shapes consumer expectations.

 With so many opportunities that social media presents to the market, brands need to recognize that if they can innovate and react more quickly to consumer trends, and avoid obstacles and challenges, gaining competitive advantage will prove to be a worthwhile reward.